 If you can’t have an on-site cafeteria, a second-best option is offering healthy catered meals to workers.
 Make it a Wednesday tradition, or reward employees working overtime on a project.
 Either way, employees will be grateful that you fed them and provided a healthier option than the food truck outside.
 You can also consider installing on-site vending machines with healthy snacks.

 Employers offering healthy catered meals can expect an uptick in employee morale, engagement, and productivity.
-Additionally, providing food supports company culture, recruitment, and retention.
+Additionally, prioritizing healthy eating and providing food supports company culture, recruitment, and retention.

 21. Fitness challenges